accessibility-luxembourg/ReferentielAccessibiliteMobile/en/glossaire.md

 When a graphic element is captioned, it is necessary to associate the legend with the graphic element, so that assistive technologies can treat the graphic element and its legend as a single whole.

+### H

+#### Help with creating accessible content
+Any feature available from a content editing interface, whatever the target format, which helps the author of the content to take account of digital accessibility rules.

+An help in creating accessible content can be an automatic assistance tool or a documentation.

+An help in creating content includes:
+- automatic or semi-automatic tests available from the editing features;
+- other automatic tools (a chatbot, for example);
+- documentation explaining how to define accessibility properties for each content item;
+- manual tests available from the editing features to guide authors in detecting errors.

 ### I

 #### Ignored by assistive technologies